Vladimir-19/reddit/README.md

 ### Admin Access:

-- Admin can see all comments, likes, and attached images.
+- Admin can see all comments and their children, likes, and attached images.
   ![Alt text](./public/home%20page.jpg)
 - Admin has the ability to update or delete comment text.
   ![Alt text](./public/edit.jpg)